HomeToolsAbout

 Return Value

-Returns an object with a single property: current
+Returns an object with a single current property.

-function handleStartClick() { const intervalId = setInterval(() => { // ... }, 1000); intervalRef.current = intervalId; }
+// reassign the Ref someRef.current = newValue; // can be done in function function handleStartClick() { const intervalId = setInterval(() => { // ... }, 1000); intervalRef.current = intervalId; }

 Behavior

-Changing a ref does not trigger a re-render
+Changing a ref does not trigger a re-render.

 Can store information between re-renders